5 Facts To Know About The Tragic Kidnapping & Murder Of Adam Walsh

 Additionally, serial killer Jeffrey Dahmer was also investigated in connection with Adam’s murder.
 Detectives concluded that, although Dahmer was staying at a hotel in Miami Beach at the time of Adam’s abduction, he relied on public transportation and did not have a car.
 When Dahmer was interviewed by police about the case, he stated that he had not killed Adam and was not a pedophile.

-For more on the Adam Walsh case, watch the "The Lost Boy" episode of Investigation Discovery's Cold Blood on ID GO now!
+For more on the Adam Walsh case, stream Cold Blood: "The Lost Boy" on discovery+.